The ABCDEFG of Little Strings: CFT Limit and Nilpotent Orbits Classification of the Coulomb Branch

 \begin{example}[$F_4$ example 1] Let us consider the following set of $F_4$ coweights, expanded in terms of fundamental coweights as:

 Both coweights have a zero inner product with $\alpha_1, \alpha_2$, so $|\Theta|=2$.
 A Weyl relfection about the simple root $\alpha_4$ turns the set into:

-Note that this time, $|\Theta|=3$, and that is the maximal size of $\Theta$ for this choice of defect.
+Note that this time, $|\Theta|=3$, and that is the maximal size of $\Theta$ for these two coweights.
 Therefore, we call the set $\cW'_\cS$ distinguished. \end{example}

-A nilradical $\fn_{\Theta}$ of $\fg$ occuring in the direct sum decomposition \eqref{decomp} always specifies the Coulomb branch of some defect $T^{4d}$ \footnote{For a related discussion in the context of the codimension 2 defects of 4d $N=4$ SYM, see \cite{Gukov:2008sn}; there, defects are described as the sigma model $T^*(G/P)$, with $P$ a parabolic subgroup of the Lie group $G$.
-Our discussion is related to that setup by compactifying the little string further on a torus.
-In particular, S-duality of 4d $N=4$ SYM with surface defects follows from the T-duality of the little string on that torus \cite{Vafa:1997mh, Haouzi:2016ohr}}.
+A nilradical $\fn_{\Theta}$ of $\fg$ occuring in the direct sum decomposition \eqref{decomp} always specifies the Coulomb branch of some defect $T^{4d}$ \footnote{For a related discussion in the context of the codimension 2 defects of 4d $N=4$ SYM, see the work of Gukov and Witten \cite{Gukov:2008sn}; there, defects are described as the sigma model $T^*(G/P)$, with $P$ a parabolic subgroup of the Lie group $G$.
+Our discussion is related to that setup by further compactifying the little string on a torus \cite{Haouzi:2016ohr}, and then taking the limit $m_s\rightarrow\infty$.}.
 Starting from the weight data of the defect, the nilradical is extracted as follows: it is the direct sum of the root spaces associated to a set of positive roots $\{e_{\gamma}\}$ in $\fg$, such that \beq \langle e_{\gamma}, \omega_i\rangle <0 \eeq for at least one coweight $\omega_i$ of $\cW_{\cS}$.
 The bracket $\langle \cdot, \cdot \rangle$ is the Cartan-Killing form of $\fg$.
-In particular, the size of this set gives the complex dimension of the Coulomb branch of $T^{4d}$.
+In particular, the size of this set is the complex dimension of the Coulomb branch of $T^{4d}$.
 It is important to note that the Coulomb branch is generically smaller than at finite $m_s$, for $T^{5d}$, where we had \eqref{count}:

 Indeed, in the little string formula above, positive roots are counted with multiplicity, while this is not the case in the CFT limit.
 As a consequence, the Coulomb branch dimension of $T^{4d}$ is at most the number of all positive roots of $\fg$.
-This decrease of the Coulomb branch is directly related to an effect we pointed out in Toda theory \ref{ssec:Toda}: there, the number of contours in the evaluation of conformal blocks was conjectured to be bigger in $q$-deformed Toda, as opposed to the undeformed case.
+This decrease of the Coulomb branch is directly related to an effect we pointed out in Toda theory: there, the number of contours in the evaluation of conformal blocks was conjectured to be bigger in deformed Toda, as opposed to the undeformed case.

 Though we do not have a direct proof of the above prescription for computing the Coulomb branch dimension of $T^{4d}$, we checked it explicitly for the defects of all exceptional algebras, and up to a high rank for the classical algebras.\\